DigitalCommodore/smartbear-mcp/docs/zephyr-integration.md

 - `webLinkData` (required): Web link data with URL and optional description
   - `url` (required): Web link URL (must start with http:// or https://)
   - `description` (optional): Optional description for the web link

+**Note:** The `webLinkData` parameter is structured as a nested object to match the Zephyr Cloud API's WebLinkInput schema.
+While it currently contains only 2 fields, this design follows the pattern used for other CREATE operations (e.g., `createTestCase` uses `testCaseData`) and mirrors the API specification structure.
+This approach ensures consistency and is extensible if additional fields are added to WebLinkInput in future API versions.

+### Test Case Versions

+Track test case version history and retrieve historical snapshots.

 #### `zephyr_list_test_case_versions`